 Upper GI Endoscopy (EGD)

-Reasons for the Exam
+Reasons to perform the Exam

 Abdominal pains, vomiting, heartburn

-Barrett’s esophagus: precancerous condition which can develop cancer.
+Barrett’s esophagus — precancerous condition which can develop cancer.

-Cirrhosis: presence of varices or varicose veins in esophagus suggests cirrhosis.
+Cirrhosis — presence of varices or varicose veins in esophagus suggests cirrhosis.

 Side Effects and Risks